is-leeroy-jenkins/Boo/README.md

 A Python framework for building, deploying, and managing AI-powered assistants tailored for federal data analysis, budget execution, and data science.
-Boo integrates OpenAI's GPT, Google's Gemma, xAI's Groq, and Meta's Llama models with multimodal support for text, image, audio, and file analysis and is designed with extensibility and federal applications in mind, it enables secure, scalable, and intelligent automation of analytical tasks.
+Boo integrates OpenAI's GPT-5 with multimodal support for text, image, audio, and file analysis and is designed with extensibility and federal applications in mind, it enables secure, scalable, and intelligent automation of analytical tasks.

 ## 🛠️ Features